Italy avalanche: Hotel search ends with 29 dead, 11 rescued

 Rome (CNN)Rescuers are no longer searching for anyone else in the wreckage of a hotel engulfed by an avalanche last week, Italy's Civil Protection Department said Thursday, leaving the final death toll at 29.

-Confirmation that the arduous rescue and recovery operation was over came shortly after Italy's National Fire Brigade tweeted that two more bodies had been found.
+Confirmation that the arduous rescue and recovery operation was over came shortly after Italy's national fire brigade tweeted that the last two bodies had been found.

-A total of 11 people were rescued from the Hotel Rigopiano, nine of them pulled from air pockets in the snow-covered wreckage of the hotel in the days after the avalanche.
+Eleven people were rescued from the Hotel Rigopiano, nine of them pulled from air pockets in the snow-covered wreckage in the days after the avalanche.
 The other two were found sheltering in a car outside the hotel in the hours after the snow came crashing down.

-At least four children were among those plucked alive from the ruined building amid emotional scenes.
+At least four children were among those plucked alive from the ruined building.

-Rescuers braved difficult weather conditions and the risk of further avalanches as they sought to find more survivors.
+Rescuers had braved difficult weather conditions and the risk of further avalanches as they sought to find more survivors.

-The four-star spa hotel at the foot of the Gran Sasso mountain, about 135 kilometers (85 miles) northeast of Rome, was buried in snow January 18 after a series of earthquakes in the region earlier in the day.
+The four-star spa hotel at the foot of the Gran Sasso mountain, about 135 kilometers (85 miles) northeast of Rome, was buried in snow January 18 after a series of earthquakes in the region earlier that day.

-News reports emerged Tuesday that the hotel's director urgently called for assistance just hours before the avalanche came rushing down the mountain last week.
+News reports emerged Tuesday that the hotel's director urgently called for assistance just hours before the avalanche came rushing down the mountain.

 In an email to local officials, the director said guests were "terrified," roads were blocked due to heavy snow and phones were out of service.